Adderall and Alcohol

-Side effects and symptoms of mixing Adderall and Alcohol include:
+Here are some side effects and symptoms showing the dangers of mixing Adderall and alcohol:

 What’s unique about combining Adderall with alcohol is that an addiction to one of the drugs fuels the other.
 Adderall allows people to drink more alcohol than they usually would.
 By making heavy drinking easier, Adderall can drive alcohol dependence.

 Alone, Adderall carries an increased risk for heart problems, including high blood pressure and increased heart rate.
-Combine Adderall with alcohol, and the risk factors for these side effects heightens.
+Combine Adderall with alcohol, and the risk factors for these side effects are heightened.

 When combined, the severe health risks of Adderall and alcohol include: